TripleSpeeder/token-allowance-checker/README.md

 For all entries, the user can edit or delete the allowance.

+### History
+Originally this project started as a (winning) entry to the Gitcoin ["Sustain web3"](https://gitcoin.co/hackathon/sustain-web3/) hackathon for bounty https://gitcoin.co/issue/dfuse-io/hackathons/2/3953.
+Since then it has evolved further, moving from a plain javascript react app to react-redux and typescript.

 ## Technologies used
  - [dfuse](https://www.dfuse.io/) to search for allowances approved in the past.
  - [Onboard.js](https://www.blocknative.com/onboard) for setting up web3 provider and accessing user wallet/accounts
+ - [Redux-Toolkit](https://redux-toolkit.js.org/) for efficient Redux development
+ - [typechain](https://github.com/ethereum-ts/TypeChain) to generate typings for ERC20 contract ABI

 ## Release workflow
  - PRs should go against development branch